 - Self-centeredness: a desire for love, which she could attain through her grades, even if it meant cheating.

 Sara’s idolatrous craving for excellence, as defined by her dad, led her into an isolated, individualistic, and competitive way of thinking and behaving.
 The irony of it all was at the end of each semester Sara would bring her report card home to rave reviews, the applause she longed to receive.
 Grandpa was happy.
 Grandma was happy.
 Daddy was happy.
 Mom was happy.

-Sara was temporarily happy by their approval, but the gnawing away of her soul was an inconsolable burden that led to “uncharacteristic” acting out behavior.
+Sara was temporarily happy with their approval, but the gnawing away of her soul was an inconsolable burden that led to “uncharacteristic” acting out behavior.
 Sadly, her daddy was applauding her excellence, while perplexed by her weight loss, oblivious to the real longings of her soul, and aiding her in the ongoing ensnaring to idolatry.